iqraashraf207/File-Integrity-Monitor/README.md

 # File Integrity Monitor

-A lightweight, CLI-based file integrity monitoring tool that detects unauthorized changes to a directory using **SHA-256 cryptographic hashing** — the same principle used by enterprise security tools like Tripwire and OSSEC.
+A lightweight, CLI-based file integrity monitoring tool that detects unauthorized changes to a directory using **SHA-256 cryptographic hashing**, the same principle used by enterprise security tools like Tripwire and OSSEC.

 ---

 ## What it does

 FIM takes a cryptographic snapshot (baseline) of a directory.
-On every subsequent scan — one-time or continuous — it recomputes hashes and compares them against the baseline to detect:
+On every subsequent scan (one-time or continuous) it recomputes hashes and compares them against the baseline to detect:

 | Event | Description |
 |---|---|